WhiteRose1337/whiterose-wordlist-forge/README.md

 # WhiteRose Wordlist Forge

-WhiteRose Wordlist Forge is a mask-based charset wordlist generator for authorized security labs, CTFs, password auditing practice, and cybersecurity learning.
+WhiteRose Wordlist Forge is a hybrid and charset-based wordlist generator for security labs, CTFs, password auditing, and cybersecurity learning.

 ## Modes